CodeByTarek/CodeByTarek/README.md

 I'm [Mehedi Hasan Tarek](https://github.com/CodeByTarek)

 - Cybersecurity and Data Science Enthusiast.
-- Working on Software Development.
 - Studied Computer Science and Engineering.
-- Love to work with new technologies, playing with Data and AI.
+- Love to work with new technologies and play with data and AI.
-- Hobbies are meeting new people from different countries, listening to music from different languages, watching anime, reading books.
+- Hobbies are meeting new people from different countries, listening to music from different languages, watching anime, and reading books.

 ### Things I am passionate about 🕵🏻‍♂️